tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 ## Step 2: Enter the API overview information {#overview}

 To get started, populate the fields in the API Overview section (this includes the version, name, description, security, contact, license, and other general details).
 For this tutorial, I've prepared sample information for you to easily insert into the Stoplight Editor.
-(Note that, in the sample information in the buttons, for fields that don't have names, I put the assumed titles of these fields in brackets.)
+(Note that, in the sample information in the orange expandable buttons, for fields that don't have names, I put the assumed titles of these fields in [brackets].)

 To populate the API overview:

 1. In the Stoplight Studio sidebar, click **API Overview.**
-2. Enter information each of the form fields using information provided in the orange button titled "Sample API Overview information" below.
+2. Enter information each of the form fields using information provided in the orange button below:

     <button type="button" class="btn btn-warning" onclick="$('#general_api_info').toggle( 'fast' )">Sample API Overview information &raquo;</button>
     <div id="general_api_info" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">